DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 By David Armstrong, June 2022
 =============================

+This Sketch implements one possible design for a Telescope Controller, using the Arduino IDE as a development environment.
+It's purpose is to allow me to use my telescope to look at stuff, instead of spending a lot of time setting it up.
+(It can be used just as Digital Setting circles with no motors, or motors can be added later.)

+See the associated files showing an Eagle schematic of how to connect various interfaces, and a diagram showing how all the parts communicate with each other.

 Note: DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.

-This application requres a SAMD based processor:
+This application requres a SAMD based processor.
+Suggestions:
 Option 1: Sparkfun Redboard Turbo - similar to Arduino Zero - based on SAMD21 https://www.sparkfun.com/products/14812
-Option 2: Adafruit Metro M4 - based on SAMD51 (Preferred at this point)
+Option 2: Adafruit Metro M4 - based on SAMD51 (Preferred at this point, due to memory requirements) https://www.adafruit.com/product/3382
-https://www.adafruit.com/product/3382
 Note: Any SAMD processor Arduino compatible board should work to some degree.

+If the sketch compiles and loads, it has the needed libraries.
+However, if one get an error, the code should at least give a URL for where each library can be downloaded from.

-On a Windows computer, you can use the terminal program Tera-Term to access the board via USB.
+On a Windows computer, one can use the terminal program Tera-Term to access the board via USB.
-You may need to press the Reset button again after programming via the Arduino IDE to see the program start from the beginning. https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows
+The Reset button may need to be pressed again after programming via the Arduino IDE to see the program start from the beginning. https://learn.sparkfun.com/tutorials/terminal-basics/tera-term-windows